 Food isn’t the only thing the Pacific Northwest has in common with the South; both regions have strong ties to the country music scene.
 While the Pacific Northwest is considered a little more expansive in terms of its music associations, several famous country musicians call the Pacific Northwest home.

 Yellowstone National Park, the first National Park established, runs into Idaho, Montana, and Wyoming.
 This park is considered a must-see, with the most noteworthy attractions being the Old Faithful Geyser and the park’s bison herd, which is thought to be the largest in the world.
 Not only is there a lot to see at Yellowstone, but there is also a lot to do.
 Although the park is a UNESCO world heritage site, visitors can still camp, bike, hike, fish, and occasionally feed the wildlife on the park’s property.

 While this trail spans 16 states, Montana, Wyoming, and Idaho have the most scenic route.
 Individuals can elect to hike, run, and bike portions of the trail and are encouraged to make pit stops that align with those Lewis and Clark made during their expedition.
 There are also portions of the trail where visitors can elect to drive, boat, or kayak should they be short on time or energy.

 Located in Idaho, this resort is popular in the summer and winter months for those looking to get away from it all in a scenic and fun location.
 Visitors can spend their days hiking, biking, horseback riding, fishing, swimming, or bowling during the summer.
 During the winter months, visitors might enjoy skiing, ice-skating, or snow-shoeing.
 After expending all that energy, visitors can recharge for the next day with a delicious dinner at one of the resort’s 20 different restaurants and cafes.

 Not sure about California?
-We offer clinical experiences in many other U.S. States!
+We offer rotations in other U.S. States too!